 Media and resources

-The Phoenix Pride LGBT Center offers community services and resource listings.
-They sponsor several annual events, including: the early April Phoenix Pride Festival and Parade, with a Miss & Mister Phoenix Pride Pageant; Pride Brunch in June; the Rainbows Festival mid-October weekend in Heritage Square Park; and LGBTQ film screemings every few months.
+The Phoenix Pride LGBT Center no longer has central offices, but they still offer online community services and resource listings, and sponsor annual events, including: the early April Phoenix Pride Festival and Parade, that typically includes a Miss & Mister Phoenix Pride Pageant; the Rainbows Festival mid-October weekend in Heritage Square Park; and LGBTQ film screemings.

 The One Community business association "connects our diverse LGBT and allied communities support diversity, inclusion and equality for all Arizonans."
 See their listings of friendly local businesses state-wide.